varya/steroids/_posts/cloud_services/2013-06-26-android-build-config.markdown

 This will start generating a RSA-encrypted, 2048 bit keypair with a validity of 10,000 days.

 1. You will be first prompted for a password.
-Enter something you'll remember.
+Enter something you'll remember, alphanumerics only. **Note that special characters (e.g. other than letters and numbers) cause the `.keystore` file to be invalid.**
 2. You'll then be prompted for a bunch of personal information, like your first and last name and your organization.
 You can leave all these empty.
 3. Finally, you're asked for a password for your keystore alias.
 You can just press enter to use the same password as for the keystore itself.